 If the answer is “Yes”, please specify the circumstance(s) under which your country does not have jurisdiction over offences committed in its territory.

+[agreed]

-Does your country have jurisdiction to prosecute the offences established in accordance with articles 5, 6, 8 and 23 of the Convention and the Protocols to which your country is a Party when the offences are committed on board a vessel flying its flag or an aircraft registered under its laws (art.
+Does your country have jurisdiction to prosecute the offences [established in accordance with articles 5, 6, 8 and 23 of the Convention and the Protocols to which your country is a Party] when the offences are committed on board a vessel flying its flag or an aircraft registered under its laws (art.
 15, para.
 1 (b))?

 Yes Yes, in part No